आदिशेष

 Saddened by the wickedness of his brothers, Adisesha chose to distance himself from them.
 He retreated to the sacred mountain Gandhamadana, where he lived in solitude, practicing extreme asceticism and surviving only on air.
 His devotion to his vows and his control over his passions gained the attention of Lord Brahma, who appeared before him to grant a boon.

 When Brahma asked what he desired, Adisesha expressed his wish for salvation, deeply troubled by the immoral actions of his brothers and the mistreatment of his aunt Vinata and her son Garuda by his mother Kadru and his serpent siblings.
-Adisesha requested to be free from the taint of living among them, but Brahma promised him that salvation would come in time.
+One of these siblings, Vasuki, would also gain cosmic prominence in the tale of the churning of the ocean, highlighting the powerful destinies shared among Kadru’s children.

 In response to Brahma’s offer of another boon, Adisesha humbly asked, “Let my heart always delight in virtue and in ascetic penances.”